Gregory Cromwell, 1st Baron Cromwell: Peerage and knighthood

 On 18 December 1540, less than five months after his father's execution, Gregory Cromwell was created Baron Cromwell by letters patent, and summoned to Parliament as a peer of the realm.
 This title was a new creation, rather than a restoration of his father's forfeited barony.
 The arms he adopted were: quarterly, per fess, indented, azure and or, four lions passant counterchanged and his motto, "Faire mon devoir" (do my duty).

 He was now Lord Cromwell, 1st Baron Cromwell in his own right.
 When Thomas Cromwell was created Earl of Essex on 17 April 1540, his son, Gregory had assumed the courtesy title of Lord Cromwell from his father's secondary title, Lord Cromwell, 1st Baron Cromwell (of Wimbledon in the County of Surrey).
 Gregory Cromwell was never created Baron Cromwell (of Wimbledon in the County of Surrey) in his own right and only held the courtesy title for a few weeks until his father's arrest and subsequent attainder, when the title was forfeited.

 Henry VIII granted Oakham to Thomas Cromwell in July 1538 under the old title of the castle, lordship and manor, yet the grant seems to have referred only to the manor of Oakham with certain judicial rights in the soke and not to the dependent manors and fees of the barony.
 In November 1538 the manor was settled on Gregory and his wife Elizabeth, to hold for their lives, with remainder to their son, Henry.
 In this way it escaped forfeiture at the time of Thomas Cromwell's attainder and execution, and was held by his descendants.

 The following February Gregory received a royal grant of lands that had been owned by his late father.
 The grant included the house and site of the former priory of Launde, in Launde and Loddington, Leicestershire and lands specified in Loddington, Tilton on the Hill, and Launde as well as "lands enclosed within the said site, called 'Whadborowgh' or 'Wateborogh', belonging to the late monastery of St. James near Northampton", and a water-mill in Launde, the manor of Loddington, parcel of the possessions of the said late priory and also the rectory and advowson of the vicarage of Loddington.

 Launde Abbey in Leicestershire was to become the main family estate.
 It is a manor house built on the site of an Augustinian Priory founded in 1119.
 Thomas Cromwell had bought Launde Abbey for £1500 but did not live to take up residence.
 Gregory completed the building of the manor house on the site of the priory and lived there with his family from 1541 until his death in 1551.

-Gregory Cromwell was created a Knight of the Bath at the coronation of King Edward VI, on 20 February 1547.
+Gregory Cromwell was created a Knight of the Bath at the coronation of Edward VI, on 20 February 1547.